tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![The AVD App Hosts group opened in Azure AD with members selected.
 The two virtual machines we added to the group on the domain controller are shown.](images/aadavdapphosts.png)

-13. Reboot both of the virtual machines
+13. Reboot both of the virtual machines.

 ### Task 2: Create a friendly name for the workspace